meriworks/PowerShell/readme.md

 <a name="changelog"></a>
 ## Changelog

+### 7.0.0 - 2020-08-16
+* Removed support for sandcastle links in favour for docfx links in markdown files.

 ### 6.5.0 - 2019-09-24
 * Added support for heading id:s #3
   A heading will now include a id attribute which value represents the hierarchial heading structure.